jafingerhut/jafingerhut.github.com/transcripts/2015-rich-hickey-clojure-made-simple.md

 and guess what?

 You can build exactly the same systems out of much much simpler stuff.
-And I said, well, I cannot repeat it.
+And I said -- well, I cannot repeat it.
 But I was very unhappy.
-Basically, something to the effect of: I have been wasting my time in my career doing what I have been doing.
+Basically, something to the effect of: I have been wasting my time and my career doing what I have been doing.
 I need to do something.
 I need to change what I am doing.
 Because I am wasting my time.
 I am wasting my life doing it this way.

-Because you can build programs, the same programs, better programs, that do the same things with substantially simple stuff.
-In fact you can build them out of the data structures I just showed you, plus pure functions that take those things and return those things.  _Most_ of your program, you can build that way.
+Because you can build programs, the same programs, better programs, that do the same things with substantially simpler stuff.
+In fact, you can build them out of the data structures I just showed you, plus pure functions that take those things and return those things.  _Most_ of your program, you can build that way.

 In little tiny bits of your program you will have state.
 You will have communication.
-You will have the other the other aspects.
+You will have the other aspects.

 I like runtime polymorphism, and Clojure has it.
 I will talk about it in a second.
 But you can build programs out of this.
 And you can